Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Introduction

 Despite the utility of transient host galaxies in helping to characterize them, analyzing large galaxy populations has generally been quite challenging.
 Constraining galaxy stellar population properties quickly and in a computationally inexpensive way, which is often desired for large galaxy population studies, has often been done through matching observed spectral energy distributions (SEDs) to templates of elliptical and spiral galaxies or employing simple stellar population (SSP) models.
 Unfortunately, both of these methods are prone to severely misrepresenting the true properties of observed galaxies \citep{Conroy2013}.
 Traditional Bayesian-inference based SED fitting techniques, which can handle more complex, composite stellar population models that obtain more realistic constraints on properties than the aforementioned methods, can be quite computationally expensive, with some codes taking $\gtrsim1$~day (on one CPU) to fit a single galaxy \citep{BEAGLE,BAGPIPES,jlc+2021}.
 Thus, using these methods in real-time with Rubin and \textit{Roman} detected transients would require an astronomical amount of computational resources.

 Recent developments in SED fitting have alleviated some of these issues.
 Taking advantage of machine learning mechanisms, \citet{wlv+2023} developed a galaxy SED fitting technique that is 500 times faster than the Bayesian-inference approach, while still maintaining their more complex stellar population models and realistic posteriors on various stellar population properties.
-This technique has already been incorporated into the \texttt{Blast} web application\footnote{https://blast.scimma.org/} \citep{Blast}, a live application for determining host galaxies and rapidly deriving stellar population properties for recently reported events on the Transient Name Server (TNS).
+This technique has already been incorporated into the \texttt{Blast} web application\footnote{https://blast.scimma.org/} \citep{Blast}, a live application for determining host galaxies and rapidly deriving stellar population properties for recently reported events on the Transient Name Server (TNS). {\tt Blast} has been used for host galaxy analyses in a number of recent publications, including: \citet{AbreuPaniagua2025,Gagliano2025,Hayes2025,Hoogendam2025a,Hoogendam2025b,Lebaron2025,Pessi2025}.
 Capitalizing on tools such as \texttt{Blast}---those that focus on computational speed to enable large, uniform studies---will be vital for any host or transient-related science performed during the Rubin and \textit{Roman} eras.

-Here, we develop a customized version of \texttt{Blast}, which we call \texttt{FrankenBlast}\footnote{https://github.com/anugent96/frankenblast-host}, that associates transients to their host galaxies, performs aperture photometry on the hosts using archival data from an array of public surveys, and determines host galaxy stellar population properties \textit{all within minutes per object}. \texttt{FrankenBlast} notably updates and improves the host association method originally employed in \texttt{Blast}, as well as the SED fitting tool, which now includes a photometric redshift estimator.
+Here, we develop a customized version of \texttt{Blast}, which we call \texttt{FrankenBlast}\footnote{https://github.com/anugent96/frankenblast-host} (Zenodo: \dataset[doi:10.5281/zenodo.17555070]{https://doi.org/10.5281/zenodo.17555070}), that associates transients to their host galaxies, performs aperture photometry on the hosts using archival data from an array of public surveys, and determines host galaxy stellar population properties \textit{all within minutes per object}.
+While \texttt{Blast} is a web-application that publicizes all host associations and host stellar population properties using a set pipeline, \texttt{FrankenBlast} is a package that users can download locally and manipulate for their own scientific needs.
+We furthermore envision expanding \texttt{FrankenBlast} to include pipelines specific to upcoming surveys, such as Rubin (already implemented for commissioning data) and \textit{Roman}.
+In addition, \texttt{FrankenBlast} notably updates and improves the host association method originally employed in \texttt{Blast}, as well as the SED fitting tool, which now includes a photometric redshift estimator.
 Future versions of \texttt{Blast} will include these updates.
-In this study, we furthermore use \texttt{FrankenBlast} to determine the hosts of 6676 spectroscopically-classified and 7756 photometrically-classified SNe and study their host stellar population properties.
+In this study, we also use \texttt{FrankenBlast} to determine the hosts of 6676 spectroscopically-classified and 7756 photometrically-classified SNe and study their host stellar population properties.